popphp/pop-image/README.md

 ### Destroy an Image

-Destroying an image will create the image contents from memory to assist with memory management and prevent possibly exceeding any memory limits when working with a large number of files.
+Destroying an image will clear the image contents from memory to assist with memory management and prevent possibly exceeding any memory limits when working with a large number of files.

 ```php